 What is layaway and how does it work?

-That’s layaway.
-Read on to learn more about it and other ways to finance big purchases.
+Read on to learn more about layaway and other ways to finance big purchases.

 What is layaway?

-Layaway allows a customer to put a deposit on an item—like furniture or a computer—that the seller holds, typically in a store.
+Layaway means a customer can put a deposit on an item—like furniture or a computer—that the seller holds, typically in a store.
 The customer makes installment payments on it over time and can then pick up the item once the balance has been paid in full.

 Layaway originated during the Great Depression.
 After credit cards became more popular in the 1980s, layaway usage started to dwindle.
 Some retailers still offer layaway, but alternatives like buy now, pay later (BNPL) are becoming more common.